michuhu/huretex/README.md

 - NumPy < 2.0

+Note:

+- Hierarchical clustering of activations takes a little longer, please be patient.

 <!--
 **huretex/huretex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.